 In the Spring of 2008 I decided to work toward obtaining my K-12 certification.
 I completed the Teacher Academy Project at the University of Nebraska at Omaha.
 I currently teach visual art at Norris Middle School in Omaha Nebraska.
-In addition to my classroom teaching I also develop service learning projects, write grants and teach art education at University of Nebraska at Omaha.
+In addition to my classroom teaching I am currently Co-President of the Nebraska Art Teacher Association.

 As a teenager I loved art and science.
 The pressure that art was not a career led me to believe science was the logical choice to pursue.
 So I left the arts behind and went off to college.
 Not long after, I ran into a different set of life’s pressures.
 When I was only twenty years old, my father was diagnosed with terminal cancer.
 I left college to help him navigate the trials of treatment and the tribulations of being told there was little to nothing that science could do.
 During this time he gave me a camera and I started putting my energy back into the arts.
 Science and art are both about observation.
 They are both about discovering and making meaning.
 I learned that life is not practical.
 Life is not always logical.
 Life is more often than not a poetic mess.
 As artists and scientists we strive to make sense from that mess.
 We strive to find solutions to the problems we are presented and ways of making order and beauty from the complexities of our world.